Centre's fiscal deficit touches 54.5 pc of budget estimate in Dec: Govt data | Headlines

 Centre's fiscal deficit touches 54.5 pc of budget estimate in Dec: Govt data

-According to data released by the Controller and Auditor General of India CAG, the central government received about Rs 25.25 lakh crore, or 72.2 per cent of the corresponding budget estimate for total receipts up to December 2025.
+According to data released by the Controller General of Accounts CGA, the central government received about Rs 25.25 lakh crore, or 72.2 per cent of the corresponding budget estimate for total receipts up to December 2025.

 - Country: